digicatapult/ds-demos-zk-product-passport/README.md

 [https://github.com/risc0/risc0/blob/main/examples/jwt-validator/src/main.rs](https://github.com/risc0/risc0/blob/main/examples/jwt-validator/src/main.rs)

 ## Proof scenario
-A user wants to prove that they have a JWT signed by one of three possible keys, but they do not want to reveal which (perhaps the customers have required that they must not share this information).
+A user wants to prove that they have a JWT signed by one of a number of possible keys, but they do not want to reveal which (perhaps the customers have required that they must not share this information).

-The signed JWT attests to the fact that the supplier shipped `1000` units of product to the customer.
+The signed JWT attests to the fact that the supplier shipped `1000` units of product to the customer, and attests to their DID.

 The public inputs to the proof are:
-- Three public keys, corresponding to three 'known' potential customers.
+- A number of public keys, corresponding to potential customers.
 - Some subset of claims stated by the JWT.
 In this example, we have defined custom claims that record the DID associated with the supplier and the amount of product that they shipped.